mrvisser/oae-maven-plugin/README.md

 </settings>
 ```

-The pluginGroups entry allows maven to search the org.sakaiproject group to locate the OAE plugin.
+These entries allow the plugin to automagically detect the oae: plugin, and be able to run independenty from any existing Sakai pom.xml file.

 # How to use it